txei/txei/README.md

 >
 > Asterisks are used for bold emphasis, while underscores are used for
 > italics emphasis.

+# Ideal Voter Experience

+The process of voting in a secure elections system should be similar to today's, with only additions that help the voter and the public confirm the validity of an election's results.

+Specifically:

+ - voters should sign-in on a tamper-evident paper voter roll as well as on a tamper-evident digital cryptographic roll;

+ - voters should take a picture of the page they signed on the voter roll;

+ - voters should get a receipt from the digital voter roll that captures the "head" of a voter roll blockchain that can be verified is included in the final blockchain head;

+ - voters should use a ballot marking machine and review the markings on their ballot match their selections

+   (this step eliminates Florida, 2000, "hanging chad" style problems)

+ - voters should feed their ballots to a ballot scanner that:

+    - will drop the ballot in a physically-secured, tamper-evident ballot box

+    - will print a receipt that *does not* violate the secrecy of the ballot but which _does_ commit to running elections results without revealing them and in a way that can be cryptographically verified with any number of apps

+ - voters should be given the link to a document that describes how to validate the voter roll receipt and the ballot scanner receipt, both while still in the precinct, as well at home after the precinct's closing

+ - voters should be able to visit a poll watcher to get help validating their receipts

+ - when the election closes, voters should be able to:

+    - validate the integrity of their precinct's voter roll,
+    - search through all the voter rolls in their precinct/county/state for instances of others voting in their name
+    - validate the integrity of the ballot scanning
+    - rely on assurances by poll watchers that they have observed manual counts of randomly-selected ballot boxes match the cryptographic commitments made by the ballot scanners

+In particular, voters should be able to quickly detect ballot box stuffing, ballot scanner compromises, voter roll padding, and incorrect aggregation of precinct results.

+Denial of service problems ("machines are all down") can be resolved with something akin to provisional voting in other precincts or even counties.

 # Weaknesses of Elections Systems